Japanese Healthcare System and Health Insurance in Japan

 How to Pay the Insurance Premium for NHI?

-Unlike Employee Health Insurance, where the employer is responsible for paying the insurance premium, for National Health Insurance, the insured person has to make the payment themselves.
+Unlike Employee Health Insurance, where the employer is responsible for paying the insurance premium, National Health Insurance requires the insured person to make the payment themselves.

 The municipal or ward office concerned sends the payment slip for the insurance premium every month to the home address of the insured person.
 After receiving the payment slip, the payment can be made by various convenient options as follows: